untra/naiveasync/README.md

   * ~~throttle number~~
   * ~~error retry bool~~
   * ~~data retry bool~~
+* ~~AbortController support~~
 * test support for immutablejs
 * test support as observable / generator

 ## How it works

-NaiveAsync maintains two caches of lifecycles and their meta properties (alongside syncing state to the redux).
+NaiveAsync maintains two caches of lifecycles and their meta properties (three if you include the redux state).
 The `asyncLifecycle(id, async () => { ... })` first argument is an id that will be checked against a cache.
 As a result, that function _may_ return a reference to an existing lifecycle.
 A lifecycle can reset itself by calling `.invalidate()`.

 ## Similar but worse